 6. Competitive Metrics

-Your competitors’ brand equity has a direct influence on how your brand equity trends.
-If your competition doubles-down and launches a campaign advertising a pricing adjustment, your customer preference could dip for reasons that have nothing to do with the work you're doing – and everything to do with your competitor's brand.
+Your competitors’ brand equity has a direct influence on how your company's brand equity trends.
+If competition doubles-down and launches a campaign advertising a pricing adjustment, your customer preference could dip for reasons that have nothing to do with the work you're doing – and everything to do with your competitor's brand.

 Competitive metrics can reveal areas where your competition is not providing value to customers, such as missing products, poor customer experiences, or pricing.
 It can also reveal tactics and campaigns that have resonated with your consumer base.
 Metrics here include, but are not limited to:

 - Customer Acquisition Rate

 - ROI of Channels of Distribution

 - Sales Lift of Pricing, Discounts, and Annual Specials

 Final Thoughts on Measuring Brand Equity: Think Qualitatively and Quantitatively

 Measuring brand equity is certainly complex and involves many variables, but it’s wholly possible.
 For brand managers to truly understand the value of their brand-building activities, understanding brand equity from the perspective of both local marketers and customers is crucial.
 The “full story” of your brand’s value lies in thinking qualitatively and quantitatively about customers and local marketers.